PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Conclusion

 \section{Conclusion}

-This work introduces a perception-aware MPPI controller that incorporates a novel perception-aware cost to enhance quadrotor navigation in partially known cluttered environments.
-By leveraging the current map, the perception term guides trajectories toward promising frontiers as they progress toward the goal.
-Real-world experiments demonstrate its effectiveness compared to state-of-the-art MPPI controllers that do not account for the potential benefit of exploring unknown areas.
-Moreover, we demonstrate its potential as an action policy for foundation models for navigating challenging environments.
-Future improvements will include a more realistic quadrotor dynamics model with higher control frequency to increase robustness, as well as validation on long-term navigation tasks.
+This work presents a perception-aware MPPI controller that integrates a novel perception-driven cost to enable reference-free quadrotor navigation in partially known, cluttered environments with MPPI.
+By exploiting the current map, the perception term steers trajectories toward informative frontiers to explore the unknown regions and advance towards the goal.
+Simulated and real-world experiments demonstrate that its performance is comparable to that of the state-of-the-art navigation planner.
+We further demonstrate its potential as an action policy for foundation models to navigate challenging environments.
+Future work will focus on extending PA-MPPI to longer-horizon navigation and conducting an in-depth study of its path-planning limits and methods to mitigate them.